markNZed/processism-react-three/storyboard.md

 This illustrates that relationships aren’t just simple, one-dimensional connections.
 Each interaction has depth, shaped by various processes working together within and between the entities.
 These layers of interaction interweave to form the larger network of relationships that shapes the system as a whole.

+## 2.9.
+Recap Scene: Building the Foundation
+### 2.9.1.
+Objective
+Reinforce the fundamental concepts of processism, highlighting the shift from objects to processes and the importance of relationships, setting the stage for exploring systems and levels.
+### 2.9.2.
+Narration
+We've laid the groundwork for understanding processism by exploring its fundamental concepts.
+We've shifted our focus from viewing the world as composed of static objects to seeing it as a network of processes and relationships.
+We've learned that it's the interactions and dynamics between entities that give rise to the patterns and structures we observe.

+By embracing this perspective, we're better equipped to understand the complexity of the systems around us.
+As we proceed, we'll build upon this foundation, examining how these processes interconnect across different levels and how they contribute to the emergence of complex systems.

 # 3. Section: Systems and Their Structure
 ## 3.1.
 Objective
 Building on the idea of process, we’ll see how systems are formed through these interrelated processes.
 Systems are not fixed; they are fluid structures that evolve through the interaction of parts at different scales.
 This section will show how each part of a system is connected, influencing and being influenced by the whole, reinforcing that structure itself is a product of constant interaction.